gbordiga/wacc/README.md

 ## Features

-- **Industry Data Integration**: Uses Damodaran and Fernandez data for accurate financial calculations
+- **Industry Data Integration**: Uses Damodaran, Fernandez and Duff and Phelps data for accurate financial calculations
 - **Comprehensive Parameters**: Includes all critical WACC components:
   - Cost of Equity (CAPM model with size premium)
   - Cost of Debt (based on risk-free rate and spreads)